Difference between circuit theory and electromagnetic field theory

 This theory is unsuccessful in explaining the radiation of electromagnetic waves into space in radio communications.

 Electromagnetic Field Theory.
-Although electromagnetic Field Theory (EMFT) is complex in comparison with circuit theory but EMFT is simplified by using appropriate mathematics.
+Although electromagnetic Field Theory (EMFT) is complex in comparison with circuit theory EMFT is simplified by using appropriate mathematics.
 This theory deals with E and H vectors, whereas circuit theory deals with voltages and currents.

 - It is also applicable in free space.

 - It is useful at all frequencies, particularly at high frequencies,